 Aparna Massey received her M.A.
 (Psychology) from HNB Garhwal University, India in 2001.
-As a part-time psychometrist for the Child Development Program, her role is to conduct psychological assessment of children and adolescents.
+As a psychometrist for the Communication, Learning and Behaviour Team, her role is to conduct psychological assessment of children and adolescents.
 In her previous roles she worked as a psychometrist conducting psychoeducational assessments for the school board at a private practice in Toronto.
 Her international professional background has included training of educators and research in the area of bullying prevention and treatment of children in day and residential schools.